bkhundrakpam/bkhundrakpam/README.md

 3. Built a predictive model of chronological age with ~70% explained variance compared to 45% explained variance in previous models, using elastic net penalized linear regression model in MATLAB (details in Khundrakpam et al. NeuroImage 2015)

-# Multivariate analysis of social environmental factors and brain
+# Multivariate analysis of social environmental factors, brain and mental health

 1. Built multivariate models of social environmental factors and multi-modal brain data using canonical correlation analysis (CCA) and partial least squares (PLS) of a large sample of population dataset (12,000 individuals comprising of social environmental and neuroimaging data) in MATLAB